 Know Your Responsibilities.
 It’s easy to fall into tasks that may not necessarily be in your job description.
 Talk to others who have the same role as you or request a meeting with your manager to outline what your duties are.
 You may be spreading yourself too thin trying to complete projects that aren’t yours to focus on.

 4) Get Organised.

 Assess your Workload.
 Prioritise your tasks so that you can tackle big projects first.
 Not only will this knock a large task off your to-do-list, but finishing a high-profile project can produce a sense of accomplishment that carries over to your other tasks.
-Regularly assess your workload and tailor it to fit you work day.
+Regularly assess your workload and tailor it to fit your workday.

 Create a Schedule That Works for You.
 Start your week off by mapping out what you need to do and what your timeframe is for each task.
-Not only will this allow you to plan your work week effectively, but it can also let you to schedule in much needed break time.
+Not only will this allow you to plan your work week effectively, but it can also let you schedule in much-needed break time.

 Find a Good Work Life Balance.
 This is easier said than done, but striking a good work life balance can go a long way to help reduce work stress.
 While you’re at work, focus on the tasks at hand and try not to get distracted.
 At home, make sure you know when to switch off at the end of the day – stay away from your work emails, switch off your phone alerts and focus on the things that matter most to you.